BjornRo/distrilocker/README.md

 The client then receives the result in the format of HEADER(2 bytes binary big-endian)||INTEGER The header is to know how many integers needs to be read and also extension.

 The server handles all requests using a dict and each store has their own dict and lock.
 The server multiplexes using the STORE_ID given by the client.

-Each store also have a cleaning task that selects some random keys and checks the expiry, if it is expired, delete.
+Using periodic: Each store also have a cleaning task that selects some random keys and checks the expiry, if it is expired, delete.
+Otherwise, task deletes itself.
+I dont know which version is the best...